 "Load Factor" shall mean the aggregate amount of Shaft Energy produced by the Compressor Motor during the applicable month divided by the Monthly Contract Quantity, with the resulting quotient rounded up to the nearest 0.01.

-"Monthly Contract Quantity" shall mean the 7,000 HP-hours per hour multiplied by the number of hours in the applicable month."
+"Monthly Contract Quantity" shall mean the 7,000 HP-hours per hour multiplied by the number of hours in the applicable month, excluding any hours during which there is an interruption of Shaft Energy delivery by ECT in accordance with Section 2.4 of this Agreement or a Force Majeure event hereunder."

 2. Section 3.2(a) "HP-hour Charge", of the Agreement is hereby amended and restated by deleting it in its entirety and replacing it with the following: